Energy Efficiency (Supply and Demand Side)

 Dr. Patrick Plötz

 Dr.-Ing.
-Patrick Plötz is a senior energy researcher and lecturer at the Karlsruhe Institute of Technology (KIT) and HECTOR School, affiliated with the Fraunhofer Institute for Systems and Innovation Research (ISI), where he leads the business unit Energy Economics.
+Patrick Plötz is a senior energy researcher, affiliated with the Fraunhofer Institute for Systems and Innovation Research (ISI), where he leads the business unit Energy Economics.
 His research focuses on energy systems analysis, electrification of transport, CO₂ mitigation, and energy market transformation.
 He is involved in national and international research projects and teaches topics related to energy economics, mobility transition, and quantitative energy system modelling.

 Dr. Marian Klobasa